Errorname/prisma-multi-tenant/docs/Getting_Started.md

 Prisma-multi-tenant is a two-part project:

-- The **CLI** that you will use to init, develop and deploy your tenants
+- The **CLI** that you will use to init, develop, and deploy your tenants
 - The **library** that you will use in your app to access the data in your tenants

 ## 1. Install Prisma-multi-tenant

-Before using any of them, we will first need to install globally `prisma-multi-tenant`, here is how you do it (using npm or yarn):
+Before using any of them, you will first need to install globally `prisma-multi-tenant`, here is how you do it (using npm or yarn):

 ```sh
 npm install -g prisma-multi-tenant@beta